FlynneasLtd/Phocas_Terraform/README.md

   - Schedule the script in cron but add to the root cron using sudo crontab -e

 A virtual environment was created to run the script, although not necessary but is recommended, which for the purpose of this test it was used.
-The testing machine was on Windows 11 using Python 3.9 and a "pip install requests" command was used.
+The "pip install requests" command was used.

 As I have chosen to make the script versatile for operating system, I therefore chose to make the elevation commands outside the script.
 However to run inside the script, you can use the following depending on the OS.
 - Windows